MTC’s on EBAY November 2015

 Hawaii.
 1959 Crossroads of the Pacific Souvenir Coin.
 Mintage 10,000.
 Catalog value $5.00.
 Up for bid at a $16.00 including FREE shipping start.
 Golden brass variety, About Uncirculated condition.
 No bids, not relisted.

 Hawaii.
 1959 Crossroads of the Pacific Souvenir Coin in Nickel-Silver, the “Salvation Army” issue.
 Mintage reported as 725 pieces.
 Catalog value $15.00.
 So-Called Dollar collectors catalog this one as HK-548.
 Started at $39.99 plus $2.05 shipping, this one sold for $44.11 after two bids.
 This example was graded and “slabbed” by NGC.
 I don’t know about some of those folks over there at NGC - they charge a lot of money for their services and they take a token like this, which clearly shows a bit of wear, surface marks typical of “circulation”, and broken luster and call it MS-65.
-This grade should represent a very choice uncirculated coin, not this one we would have called a “slider” before the grading services appeared.
+The MS-65 grade should represent a very choice uncirculated coin, not this one we would have called a “slider” before the grading services appeared.
 The seller was able to note the high grade and report, accurately, that “Only 10 have been graded higher”.
 My suggestion is simple - Look at the COIN, not the GRADE printed on the slab.

 Minnesota.
 1958 Minnesota Centennial Obverse Die as used on the Cass County, Chisholm, Coleraine, and Virginia MTC’s.
 Also collected by So-Called Dollar collectors as HK-517.
 This piece was holed as made, and in About Uncirculated condition.
 Sold to a single bidder at the $29.00 with FREE shipping opening bid.